nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 {% include rapidoc api_route_regex="^post /api/v1/Messages$" %}

 After you have sent this request, you should receive a push notification on your phone.
-Open the Enmeshed App, navigate to "Kontakte" and select your Relationship.
+Open the Enmeshed App, navigate to "Contacts" and select your Relationship.
 You should see the Message in the list.
 You can show details by tapping on it.

 ## Receiving a Message with a Connector

 Next we are going to send a Message from the App to the Connector.
-Therefore, open the App, navigate to "Kontakte" and select your Relationship.
-Next, tap on "Neue Nachricht".
-Enter subject and body an tap on "Absenden".
+Therefore, open the App, navigate to "Contacts" and select your Relationship.
+Next, tap on "New Message".
+Enter subject and body an tap on "Send".

 In order to fetch the Message, we need to call the `POST /api/v1/Account/Sync` endpoint again.